Russian court imposes unspecified restrictions on Navalny network

-A Russian court imposed undisclosed restrictions on Tuesday on jailed Kremlin critic Alexei Navalny's anti-corruption group, while it considers a request to ban his networkas "extremist".
+MOSCOW (Reuters) - A Russian court imposed undisclosed restrictions on Tuesday on jailed Kremlin critic Alexei Navalny’s anti-corruption group, while it considers a request to ban his network as “extremist”.

 The court is hearing the case behind closed doors because authorities say it contains classified information.
 Navalny’s followers mocked Tuesday’s announcement, which banned the FBK from certain activities without disclosing what they were.